BoaPi/learning-rust/README.md

 * code in one arm of a `match` is an expression and the result of that expression will be returned for that `match` arm
 * multi-line expressions needs to go inside `{}`
+* `match` pattern can bind to parts of the values that matches the pattern

 ### Loops & While